Leon Haslam: British Superbike Championship

 Haslam also made two wild card appearance in the World Superbike Championship at Donington Park and Portimão.
 A competitive showing at Donington ended with disappointing results.
 In race one he ran with the leaders after a red flag, but eased off after seeing a white flag with a red cross, which means the surface is slippery in WSBK, while in British Superbike, that indicates a safety vehicle is on course (typically a full-course caution period to neutralise the race with the deployment of the safety car).
 The time he lost here proved costly, as he was taken out a lap later.
 In race two he crashed out of fourth place with just three laps to go.
 At Portimão he finished third in race two, with a German flag above him on the podium, implying that the officials expected Max Neukirchner to overhaul him.

 Return to Superbike

-WSBK remained his target for 2009, and he joined the Stiggy Honda team for their first World Superbike campaign, starting the year strongly with a third-place finish at the first round at Phillip Island in race two.
+WSBK remained Haslam's target for 2009, and he joined the Stiggy Honda team for their first World Superbike campaign, starting the year strongly with a third-place finish at the first round at Phillip Island in race two.
 The Dutch Grand Prix at Assen was also a very successful weekend as Haslam finished on the podium in both races with a third place in race one and a second place in race two.
 He finished the season 6th overall, comfortably the top privateer.